 Though in the early stages of her career, American soprano Felicia Moore is being recognized as a powerful and innovative emerging artist.
 Ms. Moore has already gained recognition through competitions and her work in various houses in the United States.
-She is currently an Artist Diploma in Opera Studies candidate at The Juilliard School.
-This season sees Ms. Moore as Mrs. Grose in Britten's The Turn of the Screw at Opera Columbus in a new Stephen Wadsworth production.
-She will then return to NYC for her last year at Juilliard and workshop selections of Tchaikovsky's Eugene Onegin with Maestro Alan Gilbert and the Juilliard Orchestra Lab.
-The end of the Juilliard season will feature Ms. Moore in Juilliard's Commencement Concert at Alice Tully Hall in Beethoven's "Ah! perfido" with Maestro Speranza Scappucci and the Juilliard Orchestra.
+She is currently an Artist Diploma in Opera Studies candidate at The Juilliard School, and was recently named one of the winners of The Sullivan Foundation.
+This season began with Ms. Moore as Mrs. Grose in Britten's The Turn of the Screw at Opera Columbus in a new Stephen Wadsworth production.
+She then returns to NYC for her last year at Juilliard and workshop selections of Tchaikovsky's Eugene Onegin with Maestro Alan Gilbert and the Juilliard Orchestra Lab.
+In February she will be performing at Juilliard's Songfest with Brian Zeger, and the end of the season will feature Ms. Moore in Juilliard's Commencement Concert at Alice Tully Hall in Beethoven's "Ah! perfido" with Maestro Speranza Scappucci and the Juilliard Orchestra.

 Last season, she performed as the title role in Juilliard Opera's production of Janáček's Katya Kabanova with Maestro Anne Manson in Peter Jay Sharp Theater.
 She spent the summer in San Francisco as a participant in the Merola Opera Program, performing in the Schwabacher Summer Concert as Agathe from Der Freischütz, and Elisabeth in Tannhäuser in the Merola Grand Finale on the stage of the San Francisco Opera.
 Before heading to the West coast, she was Soprano Soloist in Rossini's "Stabat Mater" with the Chamber Orchestra of the Triangle in North Carolina.
 Other recent performances include her Alice Tully Hall debut at Juilliard's Wednesdays at One Series, performances of Mozart's "Ch'io mi scordi di te?" with Maestro Gary Thor Wedow and The Juilliard Orchestra, and workshopping Strauss' "Vier letzte Lieder" with Maestro Alan Gilbert and the Juilliard Orchestra Lab.